-Study setting: The study was conducted at Family Planning Outpatient Clinic at Department of Obstetrics and Gynecology at Ain Shams Maternity Hospital.
+Study setting: The study was conducted at Family Planning Outpatient Clinic at Department of Obstetrics & Gynecology at Ain Shams Maternity Hospital.
+The study was approved by the Ethics Board of Ain Shams University and an informed written consent was taken from each participant in the study.